 In developing an effective access control policy, it’s important to understand the differences between PAM and PUM (privileged user management).
 While PAM focuses on controlling and securing access to critical systems and data, PUM centers around managing the users themselves — their identities, roles, and behaviors.
 Addressing both PAM and PUM within your policy can help create a more comprehensive and secure access environment.

 Consider building your ACP around the principle of least privilege by only giving users the access necessary for their direct job responsibilities.
+Along with user access, apply this principle to service account security.

 - Secure user accounts with the help of two-factor authentication (2FA)